Global PhDs

 Global St Andrews Doctoral scholarships

-These Global PhDs are for specific doctoral research projects to be defined by co-supervisors working at St Andrews and an existing partner institution.
+These Global doctoral scholarships are for specific doctoral research projects (or broader themes in which a student may create their project) defined by co-supervisors working at St Andrews and a partner institution.

 Overview

-- Up to 8 fully-funded (fees and stipend) scholarships provided by St Leonard’s Postgraduate College for joint degree programmes with existing international partner institutions
+- 12 fully-funded (fees and stipend) scholarships provided by St Leonard’s Postgraduate College for joint degree programmes with international partner institutions.

-- Available for new UK or international doctoral students starting their degree in the 2023-2024 academic year who meet the entry requirements of both institutions
+- Available for new UK or international doctoral students starting their degree in the 2025-2026 academic year who meet the entry requirements of both institutions.

-The scholarships provide for tuition fees and a stipend at RCUK rates for the period of time spent at the University of St Andrews in a joint doctoral programme where it is expected that around half the time will be spent at each of two specified institutions.
-The partner institution is expected to provide corresponding funding for the periods spent with them, and the application for a Global Doctoral scholarship should indicate the details of partner funding.
+The scholarships fully covers tuition fees and provides a stipend at RCUK rates for the period of time spent at the University of St Andrews in a joint doctoral programme where it is expected that half the time will be spent at each of two specified institutions.

 -